 Whether you are a freelancer or a creative team, having a single space to manage all the tasks AND review your work, both with team and client, facilitates handling necessary routine and lets you focus on creating.

-So, the most common challenges creatives faxe at work are:
+To sum up, the most common challenges creatives face at work are:

 - Synchronization with other departments

 - Finding new clients